When I arrived in San Francisco…

 One thing that happened during the presentation, was that we who were visiting were asked to introduce ourselves, and one man in the audience turned out to be a Swedish man, working for the Swedish church,Sten L.

 He also turned out to have read a book I had written 10 years earlier about dying patients in Sweden and at a hospice in England, and that was a pleasant surprise.
-He later turned out to be a good help at San Francisco General Hospital, SFGH.
+He later turned out to be a good help at San Francisco General Hospital.